 Let us help you get through this case

 If you or somebody you care about has been injured due to the careless or negligent actions of a medical professional, you may be entitled to significant compensation.
-At the SMA Law Group, we want to help make sure that you understand all aspects of these cases, including whether any of the following types of compensation you may receive are taxable:
+At the SMT Legal, we want to help make sure that you understand all aspects of these cases, including whether any of the following types of compensation you may receive are taxable:

 - Compensation for all medical expenses related to the medical error